copperspice/cs_mingw_w64/README.md

 ### Introduction

-MinGW is a widely used compiler which provides developers with the ability to create native Windows binaries using a Unix-like development environment.
-The CopperSpice MinGW-CS distribution is built with the aim of providing an efficient and easy-to-use development environment for both new and experienced developers.
+The MinGW-w64 project includes a widely used compiler which developers can use to create native Windows binaries in a Unix like development environment.
+The CopperSpice MinGW-w64 distribution provide an efficient and easy to use development environment for both new and experienced developers.

-Our distribution of MinGW and the POSIX utilities does not use the old msys files, msys2, or cygwin.
-Every program has been compiled from source which was downloaded from the upstream projects.
+Our distribution of MinGW and the POSIX utilities do not use the msys files, msys2, or cygwin.
+Every program in our distribution has been compiled from current source which was downloaded from the respective upstream project.
 Please ensure you do not have msys2 or cygwin in your path.

-The ***MinGW-CS*** distribution includes the GCC compiler for Windows, Autotools build system, POSIX utilities, and programs which can be run in a shell environment.
+The ***MinGW-w64*** distribution includes the GCC compiler for Windows, Autotools build system, POSIX utilities, and programs which can be run in a shell environment.

 __Compiler__